 Clark is the 2016–17 recipient of the Wilson S. Sorensen Lifetime Achievement Award from the Utah Valley University Alumni Association.
 Earlier this year he received the Kennedy Center American College Theater Gold Medallion “for excellence in teaching and producing theatre.”
 His résumé is long and impressive.
 He is not only accomplished, creative, and intelligent but also witty, intense, and caring.
 He is known in Utah—especially in the Utah theater and art community—as an actor, director, producer, teacher, and mentor.
 His experience, training, and influence extend nationally and internationally.

 The theater was Clark’s passion when he entered BYU with a theater scholarship.
-However, following his return from an LDS mission in Finland, he changed his major to English.
+However, following his return from a mission for The Church of Jesus Christ of Latter-day Saints in Finland, he changed his major to English.
 He felt it was a more practical choice for supporting a family.
 He earned his bachelor’s degree in 2000, but the passion for theater remained, so he and his young family moved to England, where he earned an MFA in directing Shakespeare from the University of Exeter in 2002.
 In 2012 Clark earned a doctorate from the McKay School’s Department of Educational Leadership and Foundations.
 He now serves as department chair of Theatrical Arts for Stage and Screen at Utah Valley University.

 Students and actors love working with Clark because of his knowledge and insights into acting and directing and because they know he is interested in their personal growth and success.

 Clark continues to learn.
 He has had extensive training with university and theatre groups around the United States, including the Steppenwolf Theatre Company and Second City in Chicago.
 His international training includes the Globe Theatre in London, the Royal Shakespeare Company, and Theatre Biomechanics in Austria and Italy.